- 25 pounds beef stew meat

 - 3 to 4 cups milk

-- Divide stew meat, onions and celery among several large kettles.
-Add water to fill kettles half full.
+- Divide stew meat, onions and celery among several large Dutch ovens or stockpots.
+Add water to fill pans half full.
 Add browning sauce if desired and seasonings.

 - Bring to a boil.
-Reduce heat; cover and simmer for 1-1/2 hours or until the meat is tender.
+Reduce heat; cover and simmer 1-1/2 hours or until the meat is tender.
 Add potatoes and carrots; bring to a boil.
-Reduce heat; cover and simmer for 40 minutes or until vegetables are tender.
+Reduce heat; cover and simmer 30 minutes or until vegetables are tender.

 - Add peas and corn; bring to a boil.
-Reduce heat; simmer, uncovered, for 1 hour.
+Reduce heat; simmer, uncovered, 15 minutes or until heated through.